MellMoy/WeatherSf-HW04/README.md

-# Make Git clone project
+# Make git clone project

 # Open the project in the IDE